joellord/cli-slides/README.md

 ```

 - `title`: The title to be displayed on this slide.
-- `code`: The code snippet to be displayed, will be enclosed in a box.
+- `code`: The code snippet to be displayed inside of a code block.
 Use an array to display multiple lines of code.
 - `text`: Description of the code snippet, displayed over the box.
 - `notes` (optional): Adds some notes at the bottom of the slide.
-- `multistep` (optional): boolean.
+- `multistep` (optional): A boolean to toggle multistep mode.
-- `multistepType` (optional): "line" or "highlight".
-Will display one line at a time or one highlighted item at a time.
+- `multistepType` (optional): This can take two values; "line", or "highlight". "line" displays one line at a time, "highlight" displays one highlighted item at a time.

 #### Diagram

 Used to display some text on the left side and some ASCII art on the right side.
-You're on your own to draw that diagram though.
+Drawing the diagram is your responsibility, though - there are none provided with `cli-slides`.

 ```json
 {